 Fixed rate buy and remit orders require an advance payment of 2% to guarantee the rate.
 On the last step, you will be required to make this payment through our secured payment gateway using credit/ debit cards or netbanking

-BookMyForex.com has special arrangements, as a result of which, we`re able to completely waive off card issuance/ loading/ reloading and unloading charges.
-Additionally, forex cards purchased through BookMyForex.com come with 3 free ATM withdrawals (WITHDRAWAL CHARGES CREDITS BACK TO CARD WITHIN APPROX 30 WORKING DAYS).
+BookMyForex.com has special arrangements, as a result of which, we're able to completely waive off card issuance/ loading/ reloading and unloading charges.
+Additionally, forex cards purchased through BookMyForex.com come with low ATM withdrawal fees of USD 1 (equivalent) as opposed to the USD 2 - 2.5 charge that most other forex cards apply.
 Swiping at any merchant/ store internationally is always free of charge.

-We provide Single Currency as well as Multi-Currency forex cards of either Axis Bank/ HDFC bank or ICICI bank.
-Most cards are powered by Visa while some are powered by MasterCard
+We provide Multi-Currency forex cards of either Axis Bank, HDFC bank, Yes Bank or ICICI bank.
+Not all cards are available at all locations and at all times.
+Most cards are powered by Visa while some are powered by MasterCard.

 Rates of certain products such as currency notes and traveler`s cheques are heavily dependent on demand and supply in the local market.
 While other products such as forex cards, wire transfers are demand drafts do not have a physical footprint and therefore they are not dependent on demand and supply in the local market.
 The demand for foreign currency in India generally exceeds the supply and as a result foreign currency notes and traveler`s cheques are often available at much worse rates than alternatives such as forex cards.
 At times these products are not available at all.
 Apart from this, the rates of different products vary since our channel partners provide us with different rate for different products